 Boston establishes Artist Relief Fund in response to Coronavirus

 We modified the Opportunity Fund to best address the current needs of artists whose creative practices and incomes are being adversely impacted by COVID-19.
 On Thursday, March 12, the Opportunity Fund application reopened as the Boston Artist Relief Fund.

-Through a partnership with Boston Center for the Arts, individuals can donate to the Artist Relief Fund.
+Through a partnership with Boston Center for the Arts, individuals were able to donate to the Artist Relief Fund through May 31.

 Boston Artist Relief Fund

 The Boston Artist Relief Fund will award grants of $500 to individual artists who live in Boston whose creative practices and incomes are being adversely impacted by Coronavirus Disease 2019 (COVID-19).

 With events of all types being canceled to reduce the spread of COVID-19, people who make income partially or fully through gigs and freelance work are losing critical opportunities to support their well-being in our city.

 The Boston Artist Relief Fund application is now closed.
 The Opportunity Fund will reopen for applications after July 1.
 Opportunity Fund applications that were already received in this application cycle will still be considered for funding.

 We welcomed applications from all artists living in Boston, but will prioritize lower income artists and artists who have not been funded through City-led grants during this fiscal year (July 1, 2019-present).
 The fund will be open for, but not limited to, the following uses:

 Recouping financial losses due to cancelled events, including performances in all performing arts disciplines, readings, and speaking opportunities